 Gerrymandering also looks likely to get worse because the legal framework governing redistricting has not kept up with demographic changes.
 Before, most people of color in the country’s metro areas lived in highly segregated cities.
 Today, however, a majority of Black, Latino, and Asian Americans live in diverse suburbs.
 This change has given rise to powerful new multiracial voting coalitions outside cities such as Atlanta, Dallas, and Houston that have won or come close to winning power.
 Yet the Supreme Court has not granted these multiracial coalition districts the same legal protections as majority-minority districts, making them a key target for dismantling by partisan map drawers.

-Federal reform can help counter gerrymandering — but Congress needs to act soon.
+Federal reform can help counter gerrymandering — so Congress needs to act.

-The For the People Act, a landmark piece of federal democracy reform legislation that has already passed the House, represents a major step toward curbing political gamesmanship in map drawing.
+The Freedom to Vote Act, a landmark piece of federal democracy reform legislation that has already passed the House, represents a major step toward curbing political gamesmanship in map drawing.
 The bill would enhance transparency, strengthen protections for communities of color, and ban partisan gerrymandering in congressional redistricting.
 It would also improve voters’ ability to challenge gerrymandered maps in court.

 With redistricting now beginning in many states, the need for Congress to pass reform legislation is more urgent than ever.
-Unless that happens, we risk another decade of racially and politically discriminatory line-drawing.
-But time is running short.
-The Census Bureau released data to the states for redistricting on August 12.
-If new laws are to have the maximum impact, Congress needs to act quickly.
 Fair representation depends on it.